trinsic-id/v2-sdk/docs/reference/services/credential-service.md

     # --values-data <JSON>    The JSON values of the credential subject
     # --values-file <FILE>    The file with JSON values of the credential subject
     ```

-When using one of the SDKs, you must supply an [Issue From Template Request](../proto/index.md#issuefromtemplaterequest) object.
-This object follows the model below:

-{{ proto_obj('IssueFromTemplateRequest') }}

-Then you can supply it to SDK:

 === "TypeScript"
     <!--codeinclude-->